epfl-ada/ada-2023-project-welovepandas/README.md

 - 22.12.23 Finalise Data Story.
 Complete the data story, ensuring it effectively communicates the findings of the analysis.
 Finalise the project Development.

 ## Organisation within the team
-**Data Analysis Team:** Members 1 & 2</br>
+**Data Preparation Team:** Members 1 & 2</br>
-Lead the data filtering, preprocessing, and exploratory analysis Conduct statistical tests and interpret results.
+Lead the data filtering, preprocessing, and exploratory analysis.</br>
+Conduct statistical tests and interpret results.

 **Data Story and Visualization Team:** Members 3, 4 & 5</br>
-Develop the narrative for the data story, integrating analytical insights.
+Develop the narrative for the data story, integrating analytical insights.</br>
 Design and create data visualizations and infographics.

 **Code Implementation:** Collaborative Effort</br>